rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 A generic definition is in principle a necessity because any structural requirement will undoubtedly add additional complexity to an implementation.
-That is, because an implementation would have to include additional logic in order to handle potential user/input errors.
+That is because an implementation would have to include additional logic in order to handle potential user/input errors.

 In order to generically define the end of a section, the definition should also be independent of the section's actual type.
-That is, because a definition, which is based upon a specific type of sectioning node, is not completely generic (i.e. generic with regards to subsequent nodes, but not with regards to the sectioning node's type).
+That is because a definition, which is based upon a specific type of sectioning node, is not completely generic (i.e. generic with regards to subsequent nodes, but not with regards to the sectioning node's type).
 Because of that, it would be preferable to